This page is optimized for smartphone display in Landscape Mode

 11:21Lo digo en cuanto a la afrenta, como si nosotros hubiésemos sido débiles.

-¶El complemento Pablo apenas escapó del gobernador de Damasco temprano en su ministerio (11:29 - 33)
+¶El complemento (C) Pablo apenas escapó del gobernador de Damasco temprano en su ministerio (11:29 - 33)

 11:29¿Quién es enferma, y yo no enfermo? ¿Quién se ofende, y yo no me quemo?